 When choosing a Plan, ensure you understand the maximum achievable speeds and that it’s right for your online life, whether that’s online gaming or simply checking your emails.
 Learn more here and if you need some specific guidance before joining SkyMesh, feel free to drop us a line on 1300 759 637.

 Not something to worry about for all fibre-based services, but if you live out in the bush or a semi-rural area and are connecting via nbn’s Fixed Wireless service or Sky Muster™ satellite, should your speeds suddenly drop, it may be due to an obstruction blocking line of sight to the satellite or Fixed Wireless tower.

-Not everything speed related is under your control, sometimes there are limitations with the technology that plays a factor.
+Factors outside of your control Not everything speed-related is under your control, sometimes there are limitations with the technology that plays a factor.
 These can include: